1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 The following points must be observed:
 - Make sure that the sensor is of type BME280 (and not e.g. a BMP280, BMP180,..).
 - Make sure that you use a module that already has pull-up resistors on the breakout board (like on the picture above).
-If your variant does *not* have pull-up resistors installed, you have to add them when connecting it to the Arduino (approx. 10kOhm, connect between SDA and 3.3V and between SCL and 3.3V)!
+If your variant does *not* have pull-up resistors installed, you have to add them when connecting it to the microcontroller (approx. 10kOhm, connect between SDA and 3.3V and between SCL and 3.3V)!
 - Make sure that the first sensor has the I2C address 0x76!
 This is usually the case with the module shown above.
 - The second sensor must get the address 0x77.
 How to do this on the module shown above is described below.
-- Make sure you connect the sensor to the 3.3V pin of the Arduino!
+- Make sure you connect the sensor to the 3.3V pin of the microcontroller!
 The module shown above has a voltage regulator and level shifter built in, so in this case you *could* connect it to 5V - but to make sure that there is never 5V at SDA/SCL, you should always prefer to connect it to 3.3V.

 **Connection**

 The breakout board is usually already clearly labeled, so the connections can be clearly identified here.
-Depending on the Arduino used, a different I2C connector must be used:
+Depending on the microcontroller used, a different I2C connector must be used:
-- The **Due** has two I2C bus connections: SDA/SCL at pins 20/21 and SDA1/SCL1.
+- The **Arduino Due** has two I2C bus connections: SDA/SCL at pins 20/21 and SDA1/SCL1.
 Care must be taken to use the **SDA1 & SCL1** connectors, as the BSB-LAN adapter already uses the SDA/SCL connectors.
 SDA1/SCL1 are located next to the "AREF" pin.
 They are usually covered by the LAN-Shield and are not carried out upwards to/through the LAN shield.
 However, they are accessible below the LAN shield directly on the Due.
 For an exact positioning of SDA1/SCL1 please have a look at the [pinout diagram in appendix B](appendix_b.md).
-- The **Mega 2560**, on the other hand, has only one I2C bus connector: SDA/SCL on pins 20/21.
+- The **Arduino Mega 2560**, on the other hand, has only one I2C bus connector: SDA/SCL on pins 20/21.
 This is not occupied by the old adapter v2, the connector can be used for the BME280.

 The wiring has to be done as follows: